SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - We only developed modules for VPC and SG, and later we used open source from the internet github for creation of ec2 instances.
 - Why slice function is used ? write a code to list availability zones which are available ?
+- We can write a condition in variables also using validation block with in the variable syntax using length function, we wrote for public, private & database subents.
 -